 Businesses take advantage of automated workflows that are made possible by Microsoft Flow.
 Flow automates workflows between apps and services to get notifications, synchronize files, gather information, and more.
 Flow also vows to bring sophisticated business solutions when partnered with Power BI and PowerApps.

-Robbins reminded those outlining Flow to always capture necessary information like the name of the Flow, purpose, data source or sources, and owners.
-Robbins emphasized the need to add owners to take care of the Flow when the other user is not around.
+To those of you who are outlining Flow, make sure to always capture the necessary information like the name of the Flow, purpose, data source or sources, and owners.
+Remember that it is important to add owners to your Flow because they will take care of the Flow when you are not around.

 A basic Flow has one trigger and multiple actions as seen on the photo below.
 The main idea is that whenever an item is created or modified—which is our trigger—then we have our actions.
 If the chosen action is no it prompts a certain action.
 If the chosen condition is yes, the workflow ends.